-I wanted to keep things simple so I turned to my go-to cooking method — the sheet pan dinner.
-Seeing how much you all love the apple gouda stuffed chicken with sweet potatoes, I know you won’t be opposed to more sheet pan meals.
-We’ve also done baked chicken parmesan and broccoli on a sheet pan and hasselback chicken with spinach and artichokes, so I figured it was time to branch away from chicken.
-Enter, salmon and asparagus!
+I like to keep things simple so I use my go-to cooking method — the sheet pan dinner.
+Seeing how much you all love the apple gouda stuffed chicken with sweet potatoes, and sheet pan shrimp fajitas, I know you won’t be opposed to more sheet pan meals.
+I bet you’ll also love chicken parmesan and broccoli on a sheet pan and hasselback chicken with spinach and artichokes.
+I know we do!

-I amped up the herbs and lemon that already accompanied the salmon with some dill and lemon seasoned asparagus and potatoes.
+I amp up the herbs and lemon that already accompany the salmon with some dill and lemon seasoned asparagus and potatoes.
 The sauce is lemony and buttery and everything you want in a sauce and you’ll love drizzling it over the fish, the vegetables, and the potatoes.
 It’s a complete meal, all on one pan.
-We loved this and have actually had it multiple times since I first made it.
+We love this meal and have it for dinner regularly.

 The salmon and asparagus make for the perfect spring or summer meal and you’ll love how the lemon ties it all together.
-Leftovers are great too, I actually ate the salmon cold and it still tasted fantastic.
+Leftovers are great too, I actually eat the salmon cold and it still tastes fantastic.

 If you love salmon, try these recipes: